Tuesday 12

 The Durham Revue: Sketch Marks the Spot

 The Durham Revue are marooned on a desert island!
 How will they get out of this sketchy situation?
-An hour of raucous comedy!
 The group that brought you Ed Gamble, Stevie Martin, Nish Kumar, Ambika Mod and more return with a new troupe and 100% new material.
 Join the award-winning Durham Revue, one of the UK's top student comedy groups, for an hour of hilarious, cutting-edge sketches and laughs for everyone!

 Kate Owens: Cooking with Kathryn